Technology is Transforming Business Development – Don’t Fall Behind

 Traditional networking isn’t going anywhere.
 However, attending conferences or business lunches is time consuming and doesn’t always bear fruit.
 Sales teams are increasingly turning to online lead generation and business information tools to help them quickly identify leads.
 The quality of those business contacts often depends upon the tools used to uncover them.
 Here are several ways sales reps are leaning on technology to generate leads:

-Business Information Databases
+Business Contacts Databases

 The best business information providers collect and validate contact information, executive rosters, financial data, and other relevant insights.
 Sales acceleration solutions such as D&B Hoovers assemble this information from various sources, then run it through a quality-assurance process to make sure the data is accurate and useful.